Josefine-Gm-Paaske/months/README.md

+Author @Josefine-Gm-Paaske,
+Version (0.01)
 # Months
-# Showing the month depending on the user input
+Showing the month depending on the user input